mempoolco/drafts/utxo-torrent/utxo-torrent.md

 - To split the UTXO set in 1024 chunks.
 - To organize those 1024 chunks by doing, for every chunk, a module(scriptPubKey), and put the related utxo there.
 - To use a wide adopted protocol, bittorrent, to share the chunks across public trackers.
+- That a patch protocol is established for incremental updates.
 - That clients consuming those torrents would share 2:1 the downloaded chunks, for privacy improvements and network health.
-- That a patch protocol is established for incremental updates.
+- That clients adopting this protocol use a certain scheme for addresses generation.

 ~ Sort of:
 ```